Work on conflict resolution

 The different backgrounds and training of medical staff and hospital administration often make it hard for physicians and hospital leaders to work together without conflict.
 However, both groups must make every effort to cooperate; such disagreements slow down the decision-making process and complicate quality improvement initiatives.

 The chief executive officer and the board are concerned about the hospital's overall performance and financial well-being.
 The medical staff and medical staff leaders tend to focus on individual patients.
 Yet both are clear about their foremost goal: to provide quality patient care.
 It might help to reiterate this common goal before controversial meetings or during heated discussions.
-Doing so could possible reduce the tension and lead the discussion in productive directions.
+Doing so could possibly reduce the tension and lead the discussion in productive directions.

 Creating an environment of trust and respect is the first step to alleviating conflicts.
 Both sides must be willing to overlook past grievances, personal feuds, and pet agendas.
-Executives and managers must be aware of and avoid common mistakes when talking to and working with physicians, such as
+Executives and managers must be aware of and avoid common mistakes when talking to and working with physicians, such as:

 • Depending on "cronyism."
 Playing favorites usually generates a significant number of disenchanted outsiders.